11 Things You Might Not Know About the U.S. Navy

 The Naval Criminal Investigative Service is a federal law enforcement agency operating from 140 locations in the world.
 Special agents for the largely civilian organization are charged with criminal investigations (obviously), counterterrorism, and counter-intelligence.
 It was founded as the Office of Naval Intelligence, and at the time was responsible for gathering information on foreign vessels, passengers, bodies of water, and naval infrastructure.
 During World War I, its mission expanded to espionage and sabotage.
 Today, it’s a cash cow for CBS.

 8. If not for the Navy, James T. Kirk would have been captain of the USS Yorktown.

 In the original pitch for Star Trek, the ship we know as the USS Enterprise was called the USS Yorktown.
 Gene Roddenberry renamed it in part for the first nuclear-powered aircraft carrier whose maiden voyage was in 1962.
 The seafaring Enterprise was (and remains) the longest vessel in the U.S. Navy.
-Roddenberry felt that the starship at the heart of his series would have had a similar standing to the aircraft carrier, and a new Enterprise was christened.
+Roddenberry felt that the starship at the heart of his series would have had a similar standing as the aircraft carrier, and a new Enterprise was christened.

 9. In the Navy, there are no walls or bathrooms.

 The Navy has a rich lexicon established by millennia of naval tradition.
-Ships don’t have walls; they have bulkheads.
-The mess deck is where you eat food; the deck is where you walk.
+Ships don’t have walls, they have bulkheads.
+The mess deck is where you eat food, the deck is where you walk.
 The head is where you’ll find a toilet.
 The rack is where you sleep.
-Birds take off from the bird farm, or rather: planes take off from an aircraft carrier.
+Birds take off from the bird farm or, rather, planes take off from an aircraft carrier.